Auckland is defined by its three large harbours – the Hauraki Gulf, the Kaipara and Manukau harbours.

 - marine farming.

 Marine environments are, however, under pressure from what happens in and on the water and, very importantly, what happens on the land.
+Our land and marine environments are connected, and depend on each other.
+All on-land activities have downstream impacts on our harbours.

 How on-land activities impact our harbours